gliech/semantic-release-config-base/README.md

 # [@gliech/semantic-release-config-base][1]

 This repository contains a semantic-release shareable configuration, which is supposed to serve as the basis for other shareable configurations.
-For that reason it does not define a list of plugins.
-It does however define various options that plugins defined in other shareable configurations will use, if they are not overwritten.
+For this reason it does not define a list of plugins, but instead defines various options that plugins defined in other shareable configurations will use, if they are not overwritten.

 ## Features
-- Adheres closely to the [conventional commits][4] standard and uses the [conventional-changelog-conventionalcommits][5] preset to analyze commit message but creates custom release and changelog messages more closely resembeling the semantic-release default format defined in the angular preset.
+- Adheres closely to the [conventional commits][4] standard and uses the [conventional-changelog-conventionalcommits][5] preset to analyze commit message, but creates custom release and changelog messages more closely resembeling the semantic-release default format defined in the angular preset.
 - Defines a bunch of non-standard commit types and how to handle them.
 The general rule is that only actual changes to the main project code will trigger